 As it relates to stationary sources of greenhouse gases, in May 2010 the EPA finalized the Prevention of Significant Deterioration and Title V Greenhouse Gas Tailoring Rule (Tailoring Rule).
 The Tailoring Rule sets levels of greenhouse gas emissions at new or modified stationary emission sources that trigger permit and control obligations based upon such sources' total greenhouse gas emissions.
 Recent efforts to challenge the Tailoring Rule before the U.S. Court of the Appeals for the District of Columbia (the "DC Circuit") have failed.
 Most recently, a federal appellate court decision has called into question certain regulatory deferrals that had been established for biogenic carbon dioxide emissions, including those from landfills.
 The D.C.
-Circuit struck down the EPA's July 2011 rule deferring the application of the Tailoring Rule to biogenic carbon emissions.
-At this time, it is uncertain what action the EPA will take with respect to regulating the biogenic carbon emissions from the management of municipal solid waste.
+Circuit struck down the EPA's July 2011 rule deferring the application of the Tailoring Rule to biogenic carbon emissions from the management of municipal solid waste.
 We cannot assure you that the eventual application of the Tailoring Rule to our landfills will not have a material effect on our landfill operations or on our consolidated financial condition, results of operations or cash flows.